 The Wisium investigation starts in raw materials and ends in the animal.
 As every raw material can be a source of contamination, our overall approach starts with specific analyses.
 The first key success factor of the mycotoxins analysis is to sample the right raw material at the right time to have a comprehensive understanding of the global contamination, through a precise and specific quality control plan.
 This process implementation needs a very specific knowledge and takes into account the situation of each feed plant.
 The second one is the samples collection and the analysis type, with quick analysis kits and large spectrum chemical analyses (48 mycotoxins).

-Wisium offers a full package of services including specific quality control plan, analyses, technical support and decision making tools, combined with a high-end technical product: T5X.
+Wisium offers a full package of services including specific quality control plan, analyses, technical support and a monitoring tool Mycowatch® app, combined with a high-end technical product: T5X.